puavo-org/puavo-os/parts/logrelay/README.md

 ## Usage

 Logrelay will listen to the UDP port specified in /etc/logrelay.rb and will relay the UDP packets to given target as JSON HTTP POST.
 See `config.rb-example`.

 ## Packet format

-The packet is constructed from multiple key-value pairs separated by line breaks:
+The packet is constructed from multiple key-value pairs separated by line
+breaks:

     <key>:<value | [comma separated list of values]>

 Key `type` is required for every packet.
 If it is defined as `log` Logrelay will just log it and won't relay it.
-Usefull for debugging.
+Useful for debugging.

 Example